 A native of Eugene, Ore., Hardin moved to New York City in 1961 and became part of the thriving Greenwich Village scene.
 By 1966, he had signed to the Verve Forecast label, releasing several albums that combined folk music and string arrangements.
 They didn’t sell well, but they got into the right hands.

-While ‘Reason to Believe’ is his best-known song, ‘Carpenter’ is probably Hardin’s most durable composition.
+While "Reason to Believe" is his best-known song, "If I Were a Carpenter" is probably Hardin’s most durable composition.
 In addition to Darin, it’s been recorded by Johnny Cash and June Carter, the Small Faces, the Four Tops, Robert Plant and many more.
 And many of his other songs also found their way onto albums by names like the Byrds, Three Dog Night, Nico and Fleetwood Mac.

-Still, Hardin’s work continues to be championed by acts today, such as Okkervil River, who, in 2005, released ‘Black Sheep Boy,’ whose title track was written by Hardin.
+Still, Hardin’s work continues to be championed by acts like Okkervil River who, in 2005, released a cover of Hardin's "Black Sheep Boy."
 “There is something very disarming about how simple those songs are,” frontman Will Scheff told the Telegraph.
-“A Tim Hardin song never outstays its welcome — it’s very short and pretty: one verse, one chorus, second verse, the song is over and he’s out of there.
+“A Tim Hardin song never outstays its welcome.
+It’s very short and pretty: one verse, one chorus, second verse, the song is over and he’s out of there.
 It’s like a tiny, perfectly cut gem.”